cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.2.md

 ### Policies

 #### GWS.COMMONCONTROLS.11.1v0.2
-Only approved Google Workspace Marketplace applications SHOULD be allowed for installation.
+Only approved Google Workspace Marketplace applications SHALL be allowed for installation.

 - _Rationale:_ Marketplace apps may include malicious content.
 Restricting app access to only apps trusted by the agency reduces the risk of allowing malicious apps to connect to the workspace.
 - _Last modified:_ October 24, 2023